 53% of obstructions are idiopathic (no known cause), fewer cases are caused by uroliths or urethral plugs which contain mucus, protein, cellular debris, sloughed off epithelial cells and crystals (commonly struvite) in the core.

 Crystals form when the urine is too alkaline or acidic and is medically termed crystalluria.
-The most common crystals to occur in cats are struvite which develop in alkaline urine or calcium oxalate which tend to form when the urine is too acidic.
+The most common crystals to occur in cats are struvite which develops in alkaline urine or calcium oxalate which tend to form when the urine is too acidic.

 Inflammation can occur due to crystals, urinary tract infection, trauma, prostate infection or cancer.